-Arduino Air Quality Monitoring System
+What is an Air Quality Monitoring System?

-Arduino Air Quality Monitoring System
+Advantages of Arduino Air Quality Monitoring

-The Air Quality Index (AQI) is a standardized measurement used to communicate how polluted or clean the air is in a specific area at a given time.
+The Air Quality Index (AQI) is a standardised measurement used to communicate how polluted or clean the air is in a specific area at a given time.
 It provides an easily understandable way to convey information about air quality to the public.

 AQI typically takes into account several major air pollutants regulated by environmental agencies worldwide, such as ground-level ozone, particulate matter (PM2.5 and PM10), carbon monoxide (CO), sulfur dioxide (SO2), and nitrogen dioxide (NO2).
 Each pollutant has its own scale and threshold levels that determine the AQI value.